vuongducphuong/documentation/content/applications/sales/subscriptions/products.rst

 Subscription products
 =====================

-By integrating closely with the Odoo *Sales* app, the *Subscriptions* app enables users to sell subscription products alongside regular sales products.
+By integrating closely with the Leansoft *Sales* app, the *Subscriptions* app enables users to sell subscription products alongside regular sales products.
 While regular products are sold on a one-time basis, subscription products are sold on a renewing basis, generating recurring revenue.